SONNET – The Bristol City Lab

-The SONNET project is offering community building managers free energy audits.
+The SONNET project is surveying community buildings and offering up to 12 free energy audits.
 Carrying out an energy audit can be the first step towards many benefits for community buildings, including:

 - Accessing funding for solar panels and other renewable energy

 - Understanding how you can reduce your energy bills